coredns/coredns.io/content/manual/configuration.md

 > * **VERSION** is the version to return.
 Defaults to `CoreDNS-<version>`, if not set.
 > * **AUTHORS** is what authors to return.
 No default.

-So, this adds some Directives to the *chaos* plugin, that will make CoreDNS will respond with `CoreDNS-001` as its version.
+So, this adds some Directives to the *chaos* plugin that will make CoreDNS will respond with `CoreDNS-001` as its version:

 ~~~ corefile
 . {